 HatEval This dataset is from SemEval 2019 (Task 5) for competition on multilingual detection of hate targeting to women and immigrants in tweets.
 It consists of several sets of labels.
 The first indicates whether the tweet expresses hate towards women or immigrants, the second, whether the tweet is aggressive, and the third, whether the tweet is directed at an individual or an entire group.
 Note that targeting an individual is not necessarily considered hate speech by all definitions.

-· CodaLab—Competition;.
-Available from: https://competitions.codalab.org/competitions/19935.
+· CodaLab—Competition; Available from: https://competitions.codalab.org/competitions/19935.

-Solving the problem:
+Solving the problem

 After the studies got all the data, they used different approaches to build models.
 This became a supervised classification problem for the studies that used annotated data.
 Additional information from social media can help further understand the characteristics of the posts and potentially lead to a better identification approach.
 Information such as demographics of the posting user, location, timestamp, or even social engagement on the platform can all give further understanding of the post in different granularity.